Cathedral Of The Holy Cross

-The Archdiocese of Boston, Suffolk Construction, and Elkus Manfredi Architects engaged EverGreene to reinstate lost artwork, conserve murals (including the severely damaged Stations of the Cross), and create a new marble altar of sacrifice, ambo and baptismal font to integrate seamlessly with the historic liturgical furnishings.
+The Archdiocese of Boston, Suffolk Construction, and Elkus Manfredi Architects engaged EverGreene to reinstate lost artwork, conserve historic murals — including the severely damaged Stations of the Cross — design and create a new marble altar of sacrifice, and an ambo and baptismal font.